WouterLely/Strategy-To-AI-Rule-Based-Solutions/README.md

 ---

-## ✨ What You’ll Find
+✨ What You’ll Find
 - Real life example cases:
-- Rules that could be used as a predictor
+- Rules that could be used as a predictor which could be implemented by a BI magician
 - Simple project ideas that will make the organisation get used to before addoption of more advanced AI

 Each project demonstrates: